26 Best Places to Visit in Kandy, Sri Lanka

 A white building with stairs on the side with trees behind it

-Settle for a cozy cup of tea at the Ceylon Tea Museum
+Relax with a cup of tea at the Ceylon Tea Museum

 Ceylon Tea Museum

 The Ceylon Tea Museum, formerly the Hantana Tea Factory, is one of the must-visit Kandy attractions.
 The building, a vintage statement in itself, consists of four floors.
-It is located in Hanthana, just 3 km from the city.
+It is located in Hanthana, just three kilometre from the city.

 Two floors are dedicated to exhibits of antique machinery that were used for processing tea back then.
 Another floor is equipped with a library and an auditorium for visual presentation purposes to educate visitors on the history of Ceylon Tea and its pioneers like Thomas Lipton.